G Hall Thu: Synopsis

-It is based on the popular novel G Hall Thu, written by Ma Sandar.
-G hall, one of the halls of Rangoon Institute of Technology (RIT) in 1980s.
-The hall number is referred to as the G by G. The students who live in the halls are called "G Hall Thu".
+Based on the popular novel G Hall Thu written by Ma Sandar, G is one of the seven dormitories in Rangoon Institute of Technology (RIT) presented in 1980s.
+The name G hall is given by the student of the G and the female students who accommodate in the dormitory G are called "G Hall Thu".

-This series is a really compelling series of comedy about the story of the lifestyle, conversation style and happenrence who have been living together for six years at university and G Hall.
-It is a series that is shown in the background of the university and it is a series that reminds you of a university student life.
+In this compelling series of comedy, the story explores the lifestyle, conversation style, personality differences and happenstance between a group of female students who have been living together at the G Hall of the university for six years.
+It is a series that is shown in the background of the university and brings the viewers back into the nostalgic memories of university student life.